 - One or more people who agreed need to do something to move toward the act.

-In a murder situation, this could be agreeing to help someone kill someone, then buying the weapon for the deed.
+In a murder situation, this could be agreeing to help someone kill someone and then buying the weapon for the deed.
 Note that the actual murder doesn’t need to happen.
-Just agreeing to do a crime and taking steps toward it makes it a conspiracy.
+Just agreeing to commit a crime and taking steps toward it makes it a conspiracy.

 Call or text (310) 896-2723 or complete a Free Case Evaluation form